How to use phalcon-devtools to accelerate Phalcon development

 phalcon all-models command

-If you have already designed the database for your application and the tables have been created in the database, you can run the "phalcon all-models" command without any arguments to quickly create models for all existing tables.
-This
+If the database design for the application you're about to create is complete and the tables have been built in the database, you can quickly create models for all existing tables by typing the "phalcon all-models" command without any arguments.

 Once this is done, it may be a good idea to recreate any models that require individual configuration using the "phalcon model" command with the --force option